EricKiennemann/AWS/Amazon S3/Readme.md

 ![](.//media/image1.png)

-And enable the public accès to this Bucket
+And enable the public acces to this Bucket

 ![](.//media/image2.png)